 Who Should Get This

 While sometimes viewed as wasteful, paper towels are a great way to tackle the occasional (yet inevitable) messes.
-Although a dishrag or sponge is suitable to handle smaller spills, the convenience of paper towels make them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
-For that reason we recommend keeping a roll or two handy anywhere crying is likely to occur, including on public transportation, at the post office, in a random CVS that one time for no reason, or basically anywhere inside or outside.
+Although a dishrag or sponge is suitable to handle smaller spills, the convenience of paper towels makes them perfect for more substantial things like the routine daily drying of tear-soaked countertops and floors.
+For that reason, we recommend keeping a roll or two handy anywhere crying is likely to occur, including on public transportation, at the post office, in a random CVS that one time for no reason, or basically anywhere inside or outside.

 How We Picked And Tested

 Over the course of several weeks, we performed a series of rigorous tests measuring each paper towel’s ability to lift tears from various surfaces.
 We tested them on carpets and hardwood floors.
 We tested them in bedrooms, living rooms, and kitchens.
-We even secretly tested them in this one discreet nook in our office where we pretended to take phone calls so nobody could see us.
+We even secretly tested them in this one discreet nook in our office, where we pretended to take phone calls so nobody could see us.